projecthorus/horus-gui/README.md

-# Project Horus Telemetry Decoder
+# Project Horus Telemetry Decoder GUI

 Telemetry demodulator for the following modems in use by Project Horus
 * Horus Binary Modes (4FSK)